RapolasRimeika/asteroids/README.md

 - Implemented sprite groups for efficient updates and rendering of game objects.

 ### Game Mechanics:
-- **Player Controls:** Rotate, move, strafe, and shoot with smooth physics.
+- **Player Controls:** Rotate, move, and shoot with smooth physics.
 - **Asteroids:** Randomly generated textures and splitting mechanics when destroyed.
 Asteroids also generate shrapnel upon destruction.
 - **Alien Ships:** Alien ships track the player, avoid asteroids, shoot when in range, and drop loot upon destruction.
 - **Loot System:** Different power-ups like health regeneration, speed boosts, stabilizers, and more spawn upon defeating enemies.